robsherw/connect2ces/README.md

 * **You will want to edit the "cloud_host" to be the addtional appliance you wish to access.**
 * **You will want to edit the "local_port" to be something OTHER than 2222.
 If not, you will receieve an error, "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!"**

-## How can I configure my Email Security Appliance (ESA) to log-in without prompting for password?
+## How can I configure my ESA or SMA to log-in without prompting for password?

 https://www.cisco.com/c/en/us/support/docs/security/email-security-appliance/118305-technote-esa-00.html